yonigibbs/elm-i18next-gen/README.md

 ## Overview
+`elm-i18next-code-gen` is a tool for handling internationalization in Elm projects.
+It combines type safety with dynamic translation loading, allowing for a smoother translation process and smaller bundles than existing solutions, while maintaining type safety.

-This tool generates code which can be added to an Elm project to allow it handle internationalization in a typesafe manner.
-The code it generates uses the [elm-i18next](https://package.elm-lang.org/packages/ChristophP/elm-i18next/latest) package to read text values from a source JSON object.
-If a change is made to the source JSON object this tool will ensure the corresponding change that is required in the code is found at compile-time, not at runtime.
+The tool generates code which uses the [elm-i18next](https://package.elm-lang.org/packages/ChristophP/elm-i18next/latest) package to read text values from a source JSON object.
+If a change is made to the source JSON object this tool ensures the corresponding change required in the code is found at compile-time, not at runtime.
+This means you don't need to worry about translations being out-of-sync with the code.

 ## Motivation